 Best Uses for Tarragon

-ltry and seafood.
-Tarragon also pairs beautifully with tomato-based sauces and soups.
+Tarragon often is used to flavor poultry and seafood, and it also pairs beautifully with tomato-based sauces and soups.
 Most gardeners find that two or three plants provide more than enough of the herb to satisfy their culinary needs.

 - Common Name: Tarragon